shunhinggroup.com Listed by lockbit5 Ransomware Group

 The Shun Hing Group (信興集團) is a prominent Hong Kong-based conglomerate founded in 1953, primarily kn...

-On March 23, 2026, the LockBit ransomware group added shunhinggroup.com to its public leak site, confirming that it had exfiltrated internal files from Shun Hing Group, the Hong Kong-based conglomerate founded in 1953.
+On March 23, 2026, the LockBit ransomware group added shunhinggroup.com to its public leak site, claiming that it had exfiltrated internal files from Shun Hing Group, the Hong Kong-based conglomerate founded in 1953.
 Anyone whose personal information appears in those files — employees, customers, vendors, or family members connected to the company — now faces the risk that their data is available to criminals.

 Public reporting indicates the incident is a classic ransomware attack in which LockBit gained access, encrypted systems, and then exfiltrated data before demanding payment.
 The leak site lists Shun Hing Group as a victim and states that internal files were taken.
 Exact volume of records and specific data types remain unclear from the initial posting, but ransomware incidents of this nature routinely expose employee records, contracts, financial spreadsheets, email correspondence, and customer information.
 No confirmed deadline for publication has been publicly detailed beyond the group’s standard practice of gradually releasing more material if ransom is not paid.